Practice Area

 Bluestone Law Represents Victims of Discrimination in the Workplace

-Workplace discrimination takes many forms, both explicit and more subtle, all negatively affecting the victim’s professional and personal life.
-Generally, discrimination means less favorable workplace conditions based on an employee’s membership in one or more of the protected groups listed below.
-California law provides some of the strongest workplace protections in the nation but it takes an experienced attorney to help you fight for your rights.
+Workplace discrimination can take various forms, both overt and subtle, and all adversely affect the victim’s professional and personal life.
+Discrimination typically results in less favorable workplace conditions based on an employee’s affiliation with one or more protected groups.
+While California law offers strong workplace protections, an experienced attorney is essential to help you advocate for your rights.